-This model is the key to unlocking the latent potential within your learners.
+This model is the key to unlocking the hidden potential within your learners.
 It will also help to make your approach to learning and development more effective.
-But first, let’s examine the nature of habit itself.
+But first, let’s start with examining the nature of habit itself.

 What Is a Habit?

 A habit is a pattern of behaviour that is replicated frequently.
-Habits have an ‘automatic’ or subconscious character about them.
-The performer will often replicate the behaviour without realising they are doing it.
-For instance, absent-mindedly biting your nails would be considered a (bad) habit.
+Habits have an ‘automatic’ or subconscious character about them as the performer will often repeat the behaviour without even realising they are doing it.
+Absent-mindedly biting your nails, for instance, would be considered a (bad) habit.

 It’s also important to realise that there are good and bad habits, just as there are good and bad behaviours.
 Organisational success can often come down to employees forming good habits and discarding bad habits.
-But that’s not an easy task.
+Sounds simple, right?
+But it’s not an easy task.

 Why Do We Form Habits?

-Our brains are constantly looking for new ways to save energy.
-Habits are formed to help us do exactly that.
+The average person makes 35,000 decisions every day.
+Our brains are persistently looking for new ways to save energy, and forming habits help us do exactly that.
 After all, when an activity becomes habitual, we’re often able to complete it in ‘autopilot’ mode.
 This low energy approach frees up brain space, allowing us to focus on more intensive tasks.

 Psychologist Dean Ware puts it like this: “When brain cells communicate frequently, the connection between them strengthens and the messages that travel the same pathway in the brain… begin to transmit faster and faster.
 With enough repetition, these behaviours become automatic”.